Hepatic Staging & CLD Complications Pathway

 C. Hepatopulmonary Syndrome (HPS) Criteria

-📚 Academic Pearls & Pathophysiology
+Academic Pearls & Pathophysiology

-1. Pathophysiology: Why Sodium in MELD-Na?
+2. Pathophysiology: Why Sodium in MELD-Na?

 The original MELD score relied only on Bilirubin, INR, and Creatinine.
 However, in advanced cirrhosis, severe portal hypertension triggers massive release of systemic vasodilators (like nitric oxide).
 This splanchnic vasodilation causes a drop in effective arterial blood volume, which triggers the baroreceptors to release massive amounts of non-osmotic Anti-Diuretic Hormone (ADH).
 This ADH causes profound free-water retention, resulting in dilutional hyponatraemia.
-Therefore, a low serum sodium (< 135 mEq/L) is a powerful, independent surrogate marker for extreme portal hypertension and poor survival, which is why it was added to the transplant allocation formula.
+Therefore, a low serum sodium (< 135 mEq/L) is an independent surrogate marker for extreme portal hypertension and poor survival, which is why it was added to the transplant allocation formula.

-2. Malpractice Trap: Blind Steroids in Alcoholic Hepatitis
+3. Practice Advisory: Blind Steroids in Alcoholic Hepatitis

-⚠ The Sepsis Trap in India: A Maddrey's Discriminant Function (mDF) ≥ 32 mathematically indicates severe alcoholic hepatitis with a high 1-month mortality, classically warranting corticosteroids (Prednisolone 40mg/day).
+The Sepsis Caution in India: A Maddrey's Discriminant Function (mDF) ≥ 32 mathematically indicates severe alcoholic hepatitis with a high 1-month mortality, classically warranting corticosteroids (Prednisolone 40mg/day).
 HOWEVER, in the Indian clinical context, you MUST aggressively rule out occult infections (UTI, SBP, pneumonia) and latent Tuberculosis before initiating high-dose steroids.
 Steroids in a cirrhotic patient with untreated sepsis will cause rapid, fatal septic shock.

-3. Illness Scripts: AKI in Cirrhosis
+4. Illness Scripts: AKI in Cirrhosis

 Condition Pathophysiology Volume Challenge Response